I Gusti Ketut Pudja: Struggle in Lesser Sunda

-Then, the-newly as the newly appointed president, Sukarno, appointed Pudja as the Governor of the Lesser Sunda islands on August 22, 1945.
+Then, the-newly as the newly appointed president, Sukarno, appointed Pudja as the Governor of the Lesser Sunda islands on 22 August 1945.
 The areas under the authority of the Governor of Lesser Sunda included Bali, Lombok, Sumbawa, Flores and Timor, with his home town of Singaraja being designated as the capital.
-On August 23, 1945, Pudja arrived in his hometown of Singaraja, Bali, carrying the mandate of his appointment as Governor and immediately started his duties.
+On 23 August 1945, Pudja arrived in his hometown of Singaraja, Bali, carrying the mandate of his appointment as Governor and immediately started his duties.
 As governor, he began to carry out the mandate from the president to secure the proclamation and seize power from the hands of the Japanese.
 He exerted political pressure on the Japanese by filing demands.
 The demands were, the Japanese flag that is flown in offices to be lowered and replaced with the Red and White flag, the use of Japanese time is replaced with the use of Indonesian time, and the atmosphere of war such as restrictions, curfews, and blackouts be ended.
 These demands weren't met by the Japanese, as Pudja and the Indonesian government were considered illegitimate by them.

 Fighting continued to occur between the young Balinese pemuda and the Japanese, in addition to the arrival of the allied troops.
-A meeting was held on 8 December 1945 with Pudja and the leaders of the People's Security Armed Forces (TKR), at TKR headquarters in Denpasar.
+A meeting was held on 8 December 1945 with Pudja and the leaders of the People's Security Army (TKR), at TKR headquarters in Denpasar.
 In this meeting, it was decided to carry out an attack on the Japanese barracks throughout Bali to seize the armories that were desperately needed by the TKR.
 However, the attack failed, after the plans had been leaked by colonial agents or traitors to the struggle.
-This resulted in Pudja and other leaders being arrested on December 13, 1945 and detained for one month.
+This resulted in Pudja and other leaders being arrested on 13 December 1945 and detained for one month.
 Fortunately, the Japanese set them free, fearing continued rebellion if the leaders were not released.

 On 2 March 1946, the Netherlands Indies Civil Administration (NICA) returned to Lesser Sunda, to disarm the Japanese soldiers, take care of prisoners of war and maintain public security, they also wanted to meet with Pudja.
 However, on 11 March 1946, NICA soldier surrounded the Pudja's residence, with Pudja and other leaders being arrested and taken to Denpasar on the grounds that security and order were not guaranteed by the local government.
 After being released from prison, Pudja briefly fled to the then-capital of Yogyakarta.
 When the Dutch took over Yogyakarta in Operation Kraai, Pudja was put in jail along with other leaders.

 Death and legacy

-I Gusti Ketut Pudja died on 4 May 1977, at Cipto mangunkusumo hospital, Jakarta.
+I Gusti Ketut Pudja died on 4 May 1977, at Dr. Cipto Mangunkusumo Hospital, Jakarta.
 On 7 November 2011, based on Presidential Decree No. 113/TK/2011, the government honored I Gusti Ketut Pudja as a national hero.
 In 2016, Bank Indonesia decided I Gusti Ketut Pudja as one of 12 national heroes whose figures were painted on Indonesia's new currency.
 The figure of Pudja can be found on the IDR 1,000 denomination.